ZenVoich/icrc2-types/README.md

 ## Usage

-Get the token allowance that the spender account can transfer from the specified account the `ryjl3-tyaaa-aaaaa-aaaba-cai` (ICP) canister.
+Get the token allowance that the spender account can transfer from the specified account on the `ryjl3-tyaaa-aaaaa-aaaba-cai` (ICP) canister.

 ```motoko
 import ICRC2 "mo:icrc2-types";